 The billion pounds required for this is issued (brought into existence) by BancaAlba, but any subsequent money creation would be tightly controlled.
 The ScotPound will also have in-built properties which guard against economic recklessness.

-ScotPounds could be spent in a range of ways, most likely via phone app or a text messaging system.
+ScotPounds could be spent in a range of ways, most likely via a card with an associated phone app.
 A telephone banking option would also be available to ensure the currency is socially inclusive.

 The ScotPound would be valued directly against the Sterling at £1 to S£1, but this can’t be thought of as an exchange rate – the ScotPound cannot be exchanged into Sterling, or any other currency.
 Here is where the interesting properties of this new currency begin.